netgroup-polito/frog4-sdn-do/README.md

 * Flowrule actions with multiple outputs, "output_to_controller" or "output_to_queue".

 Note: the nf-fg library is a sub-module of this repository.

+#### Flows priorities:

+Due to default Flow rules that are deployed at the ONOS boot with a priority of 40000, if you use ONOS as controller the NFFGs to deploy must have flows with a priority greater or equal than 40001.

 ## REST APIs